ibm-cloud-docs/satellite/providers_ibm.md

 Test out an {{site.data.keyword.satellitelong}} location with virtual instances that you created in {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

-**Testing only**: Using {{site.data.keyword.cloud_notm}} infrastructure hosts in {{site.data.keyword.satelliteshort}} is supported only for testing, demo, or proof of concept purposes.
+**Testing only**: {{site.data.keyword.satelliteshort}} is an extension of {{site.data.keyword.cloud_notm}} into other infrastructure providers.
+As such, adding {{site.data.keyword.cloud_notm}} infrastructure hosts to {{site.data.keyword.satelliteshort}} is supported only for testing, demo, or proof of concept purposes.
 For production workloads in your {{site.data.keyword.satelliteshort}} location, use on-premises, edge, or other cloud provider hosts.
 You can also create {{site.data.keyword.openshiftlong_notm}} clusters in the public cloud and add them to a {{site.data.keyword.satelliteshort}} Config cluster group to deploy the same app across your {{site.data.keyword.satelliteshort}} and {{site.data.keyword.cloud_notm}} clusters.
 {: important}

 ## Adding {{site.data.keyword.cloud_notm}} hosts to {{site.data.keyword.satelliteshort}}